KShebek/cbe504/main.typ

 where $Theta_(i,"vib")$ is known as the characteristic vibrational temperature.

 The number of vibrational modes for a molecule can be determined as follows:
-#footnote[For transition states, one of the $N$ vibrational modes is imaginary.
-As we will justify shortly when we define $nu^ddagger$, only the real vibrational modes will need to be included in calculating $z_"vib"$.]
 $
 N&=0 quad ("monatomic")\
 N&=3N_0 - 5 quad ("linear")\
 N&=3N_0 - 6 quad ("nonlinear").
 $

+For transition states, one of the $N$ vibrational modes is imaginary.
+As we will justify shortly when we define $nu^ddagger$, only the real vibrational modes will need to be included in calculating $z_"vib"$.
+Additionally, for a molecule adsorbed on a surface, the number of vibrational modes will be given by $N = 3N_0$ instead.
+#footnote[For an isolated molecule with $N_0$ atoms, there are three degrees of freedom per atom (one for each dimension) for a total of $3N_0$ degrees of freedom.
+However, three of these $3N_0$ degrees of freedom are associated with translational motion in $x$, $y$, and $z$.
+Two (linear) or three (non-linear) of these degrees of freedom are due to rotation.
+This is the cause of the $3N_0-5$ or $3N_0-6$ vibrational modes for a free molecule.
+If the molecule is strongly adsorbed, the translational and rotational degrees of freedom are not present, and all $3N_0$ degrees of freedom are associated with vibrations.]

 Finally, it should be noted that vibrational spectra are normally reported in units of wavenumbers ($"cm"^(-1)$), $accent(nu,tilde)$.
 To convert a wavenumber to a frequency, the following relationship can be used: $nu_i = c accent(nu,tilde)_i$, where $c$ is the speed of light.